peterosterlund2/texel/doc/proofgame.md

 * `-w a:b`

-  Specify the weight ratio for the weight A* search.
+  Specify the weight ratio for the weighted A* search.
 The default is 1:5.
 Using 1:1 would always find a shortest solution first, but the program may run out of memory before a solution is found.